 Our analyses suggest a trend toward improved survival with higher levels of LDL.
 This goes against what we could expect to see as LDL, or “bad” cholesterol, is usually associated with increasing risk for cardiovascular disease and most medical and lifestyle interventions are aimed at reducing LDL.
 Again, I would have expected a positive association between LDL and 5 year all-cause mortality.
 In choosing an analytic method a prior, I would have assumed that the data could be heteroskedastic as the mean LDL could vary across many different variables such as age and presence of other comorbidities.
 With this in mind, simple linear regression would not be able to definitively detect differences between groups vs. rejecting the null hypothesis.
 Heteroskedastisticy could produce biased estimates with logistic regression.
 For these reasons, a geometric mean t-test or the hazard ratio could be useful measures of association.

+Choose appropriate analysis (4)

+Performed analysis that are vaild (2)

+6/10